pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Tempos Verbais ( Parte 2 ).md

 According to the previous text, judge the following items.

-Item.
 56. There has never been such a large compensation agreement before in Brazil like the one mentioned in the text.

-Item.
 57. There was another disaster involving a mining dam in the state of Minas Gerais which killed up to 18 people.

-Item.
 58. Not only will the company compensate for the damage caused, but it will also help develop all communities around Minas Gerais.

-Item.
 59. The disasters in mining dams around Brazil have helped the companies to rethink the way they inspect their practices in the state of Minas Gerais.

-Item.
 60. The company mentioned in the first paragraph was waiting for the Justice resolutions so that they could start helping the impacted families.

-Item.
 61. Helping the people who were affected by the disaster is the only action taken by the company mentioned in the first paragraph so far to correct their fault.